 A welcoming village atmosphere awaits, just a little over 2 hours from Melbourne.
 In the heart of Central Victoria and nestled beneath the stunning Pyrenees Ranges is the charming township of Moonambel.

+Surrounded by the Pyrenees State Forest and St Arnaud National Park, you will find yourself surrounded by panoramic views.
 Enjoy comfortable accommodation in tranquil settings, indulge in much- lauded wines and food, visit a wonderful local event and discover the beauty that surrounds this picturesque part of Victoria.

 This picturesque village was originally located further south of its current location, in a natural amphitheatre, which is where the town got its name.
 Today Amphitheatre sits on the quiet Pyrenees Highway, west of Avoca and south of the Pyrenees Ranges as you head towards Ararat, surrounded by rolling hills and gardens.